preames/public-notes/compiler-correctness.rst

 well defined in practice, or c) a very good scoring/filtering mechanism.
 (a) or (b) are the strongly preferred approaches.

-Maximum code expansion - A desireable property in a compiler is to not produce output sizes which are expotential in the input size.
+Maximum code expansion - A desirable property in a compiler is to not produce output sizes which are exponential in the input size.
 A fuzzer can be useful way of finding such cornercases, though I'm not aware of anyone who has done so to date.

 Performance fuzzing

-One area which I think is very underexplored is using fuzzers to find regresions in optimization effectiveness or missing optimizations in compilers.
+One area which I think is very under-explored is using fuzzers to find regressions in optimization effectiveness or missing optimizations in compilers.
 If you have a means of generating well defined programs and two compilers (or two compiler *versions*) you can simply run the same program compiled with both, and compare